dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
-okay yeah I think that's good advice and that's I'm not a I'm not a professional trader but I assume that that's probably a you know fundamental advice to rely on on facts on data not emotion not name
+okay yes I think that's good advice and that's I'm not a professional trader but I assume that that's probably a you know fundamental advice to rely on on facts on data not emotion not name